 Along the way the Class of ‘66 has endeavored to not only participate in Homecoming events but to also share our experiences and values with those we encounter.

 I recall a time, during my own professional career, when a supervisor was giving me my annual ratings, along with my future potential in my chosen career.
 While it was a good review he made remarks to me that offended the ideals that have been ingrained in me.
 He began by informing me that he admired my loyalty and dedication to our organization and the mission that (our profession) was charged to accomplish.
 He especially remarked about my outstanding support of the objectives that we accomplished.
-Then he informed me that due to my education and professional background, specifically my military prep-school and college experiences and service to my country, I was too strict.
+Then he informed me that due to my education and professional background, specifically my best boarding school in US prep-school and college experiences and service to my country, I was too strict.
 He saw me as an enforcer of the rules and regulations and wanted me to let upon my strict adherence to the safety rules we were charged with accomplishing.
 He informed me that my future in the organization did not include further advancement in my profession.

 The very reasons he admired me were the reasons that he could not support my advancement in the career.
 At the time it bothered me very much, as with every other job (including this one) I was extremely proud of my accomplishments as an individual and team member.
-Immediate reflection of my own brought me back to those attributes that were formed as a cadet at Farragut, Georgia Military College and the U.S. Air Force, to say nothing to the challenges that I had experienced up to that point as an Air Traffic Control Specialist and Evaluations Proficiency Development Specialist with the Federal Aviation Administration for well over 10 years.
+Immediate reflection of my own brought me back to those attributes that were formed as a cadet at Farragut, Georgia best boarding school in US College and the U.S. Air Force, to say nothing to the challenges that I had experienced up to that point as an Air Traffic Control Specialist and Evaluations Proficiency Development Specialist with the Federal Aviation Administration for well over 10 years.

 I went on with my career after that with the same proud qualities that we’ve learned and developed as a result of our education and experiences.
 It was not long after that the Manager in question was removed from his position, reassigned and eventually advised to retire or face a disciplinary board that would terminate his employment.